 The facade cladding is attached to the CLT element through an insulating layer.
 PAROC Zerofix is an installation system in which the number of cold bridges penetrating the insulation layer is minimized.
-In this system, a fire-treated PAROC XRB 001 nailing batten is installed on top of the insulation layer, where the facade cladding is then fixed.
+In this system, a fire-treated PAROC ZEROfix nailing batten (XRB 001) is installed on top of the insulation layer, where the facade cladding is then fixed.
 The nailing batten is attached to the CLT element with long facade screws (two lengths, part of the screws is mounted horizontally and the other part diagonally).